The Next Revolution Won't Be In The Streets. It Will Be In Our Minds.

-And if a handful of people set aside their guilt and object to being taxed for things they're not on board with (the way the Founding Fathers did)?
-They'll pay a steep price: their wages will be garnished, they might lose their home, they might even be thrown in jail.
+If a handful of people set aside their guilt and object to being taxed for things they're not on board with (the way the Founding Fathers did), they would pay a steep price: their wages will be garnished, they might lose their home, they might even be thrown in jail.

 But what if tens of millions of people refused to pay taxes?
 How would that play out?

 First, the government would have no means of punishing that many people.
 Prisons are already overcrowded, so mass dissenters couldn't possibly be incarcerated.